 A significant strength of our clinical psychology internship is our ability to train students with interests in adult psychopathology, problems of childhood and adolescence, or both.
-Western Psychiatric Institute and Clinic (UPMC WPIC) is a nationally-recognized psychiatric health care center offering diverse programs to meet the needs of children, adolescents, and adults.
+UPMC Western Psychiatric Hospital is a nationally-recognized psychiatric health care center offering diverse programs to meet the needs of children, adolescents, and adults.

 The one-year internship includes rotations in both inpatient and outpatient settings; individual and group supervision in adult and child assessment and intervention; weekly clinical and didactic seminars; attendance at case conferences, grand rounds, educational conferences, and guest lectures by scholars in various mental health disciplines; and an opportunity to pursue clinical research activities.
 Interns are also required to complete a small research project within a selected clinical science specialty area.